cb1711/Sparse-matrix-multiplication/README.md

 # Sparse-matrix-multiplication
 Code for heterogeneous computing of product of two sparse matrices

+Change the permission of compilenrun.sh before running

-To compile use command nvcc -Xcompiler -fopenmp -O2 spmm1.cu -lcurand
+To compile run the command ./compilenrun.sh